Iraq national football team

-The Iraq national football team (منتخب الْعِرَاق لِكُرَةُ الْقَدَم), nicknamed the Lions of Mesopotamia, represents Iraq in men's international football and is controlled by the Iraq Football Association (IFA), the governing body for football in Iraq.
+The Iraq national football team (منتخب الْعِرَاق لِكُرَةُ الْقَدَم), nicknamed the Lions of Mesopotamia (أسود الرافدين), represents Iraq in men's international football and is controlled by the Iraq Football Association (IFA), the governing body for football in Iraq.
 Iraq's usual home venue is the Basra International Stadium.

-Iraq have made one FIFA World Cup appearance in 1986, scoring a solitary goal against Belgium.
-Iraq are one of eight current AFC nations to have won the AFC Asian Cup, claiming the title in 2007 in spite of difficult conditions and limited preparation.
+Iraq has qualified for the FIFA World Cup on two occasions, in 1986 and 2026, exiting at the group stage both times.
+Iraq scored its first World Cup goal against Belgium in 1986 and added a second against Norway in 2026.
+Iraq is one of eight AFC nations to have won the AFC Asian Cup, claiming the title in 2007 in spite of difficult conditions and limited preparation.
 Iraq defeated some of the favourites in the competition including Australia, South Korea and Saudi Arabia.
-This qualified them for the 2009 FIFA Confederations Cup where they earned two points in the group stage; they later finished fourth at the 2015 AFC Asian Cup.
+Iraq went on to earn two points at the 2009 FIFA Confederations Cup and finish fourth at the 2015 AFC Asian Cup.

-Iraq are the Arab Cup's most successful team with four titles, and have also won the Arabian Gulf Cup four times and the WAFF Championship once.
+At the regional level, Iraq is the Arab Cup's most successful nation with four titles and has also won the Arabian Gulf Cup four times and the WAFF Championship once.
 Iraq is known for its passionate football fans and the national team is seen as a symbol of hope and unity for Iraqi people.
 The team reached its highest FIFA World Ranking of 39th in October 2004.

 History

-Early years
+Early years and regional success (1948–1979)

-The Iraqi national football team in 1951; they played two games in the Turkish cities of İzmir and Ankara.
+The Iraqi national football team in 1951; they played friendly games in the Turkish cities of İzmir and Ankara.

 On 8 October 1948, the Iraq Football Association was founded.
-The Iraq FA joined FIFA in 1950 and in April 1951, Iraq played their first match: a 5–0 win over the Civil Cantonment (CC) team of Habbaniyah.
+The Iraq FA joined FIFA in 1950 and in April 1951, Iraq played their first match: a 5–0 win over the Civil Cantonment (C.C.) team of Habbaniyah.
 Iraq's first ever official international game came in the opening game of the 1957 Arab Games in Beirut where Iraq drew 3–3 to Morocco with goals from Ammo Baba, Youra Eshaya (both from Iraq's Assyrian minority) and Fakhri Mohammed Salman.
 One of the members of Iraq's first national team was Youra Eshaya, who in 1954 became the first Iraqi footballer to play in England for Bristol Rovers Colts.

 In 1962, Iraq appointed their first foreign manager, Romanian coach Cornel Drăgușin.
 Iraq won their first trophy in 1964 when they won the Arab Cup, winning three and drawing one of their four games.
 In the following edition, they retained their Arab Cup title, beating Syria 2–1 in the final in Baghdad.